Be kind to yourself: seven steps to self-care

-Penny Aspinall, Consultant Trainer for the Charlie Waller Trust, examines the importance of self-compassion in this helpful video, and steps that all of us can take to care for ourselves as well as others.
+Consultant trainer Penny Aspinall examines the importance of self-compassion in this helpful video, and steps that all of us can take to care for ourselves as well as others.
+The video was recorded during the COVID-19 pandemic, but Penny’s advice is just as relevant today.
 So brew yourself a cuppa, settle in and let’s explore this together; if you haven’t got time to watch it all right now, you can jump straight ahead to the key parts that interest you most using the time references below.

 Self-compassion is certainly not self-pity; in fact, it’s really no different from having compassion for other people.
 Consider the difference between feeling sorry for somebody and being kind to them: when you adopt a compassionate mindset towards yourself, you move from “oh, poor me” to thinking “OK, I’m in a tough place, but what can I do about it?
 How can I help myself through it?”

 Self-compassion is important because when we’re struggling or suffering in some way, we’re already feeling bad enough about ourselves anyway.
 Our brain chemistry produces hormones that make us feel worse, and if we kick ourselves while we’re down, we only exacerbate the problem and increase these negative feelings.

 Conversely, by being kind and taking steps to provide comfort and soothe ourselves, we affect our brain chemistry in a positive way.
 This enables us to calm our systems down, become more positive, and in the process build resilience and the ability to deal with difficult situations when they arise.
 Self-compassion is a vital tool that can help us with many aspects of life.